Anatomy & Background

 Moderate to Severe Cases

-Procedures that your physician may recommend and perform in addition to physical therapy may include:
+Procedures that our pain doctor Dr. Freeman of pain control clinic in New Jersey may recommend and perform in addition to physical therapy may include:

 - REST and ICE